PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac pushed his way into the keep through the half-opened front door.
 There was no one in the antechamber.
 There was no one anywhere.
 Every room he checked was empty.
 As if all the people had vanished.
 He called out, but only the echo of his own hello answered.

 When he reached the empty throne room.
 The penny dropped.
 Mostly, it was the tapestry flapping in a wind that shouldn't be there.
 Behind the heavy, musty, overly stylized scene of a heroic battle that had probably never happened, Boltac found a secret door.

-As he descend through the stone passageways the cold and the damp increased.
-He emerged at a set of docks in a high walled cove on the north side of the island.
+As he descended down and down through narrow stone passageways until he finally emerged at a set of docks in a high walled cove on the north side of the island.
 All the boats were gone, but discarded items were everywhere.
 Over there was a guard's helmet and at his feet was chest of silks.
 He could almost see the scene as it had happened.

-"A guard rushing to herd the Duke's household onto the boats.
+A guard rushing to herd the Duke's household onto the boats.
 To get them down the River Swift before the attack came.
-A lady-in-waiting trying to bringing this ridiculous chest of frippery.
-"No, woman, we don't have room for your damn silks, the guard had snapped, perhaps knocking the chest from her hands as he shoved her roughly into a boat.
+A lady-in-waiting trying to bring this ridiculous chest of frippery.
+"No, woman, we don't have room for your damn silks,"" the guard would have snapped, perhaps knocking the chest from her hands as he shoved her roughly into a boat.

-Then he would jump in himself, pushing free of the docks.
-The water would have taken them South quickly and if they survived the an uncomfortable ride through the rapids, they would already be out of the grey, misted covered mountains of Robrecht and enjoying a leisurely ride to Shatnapur, the Northernmost city in the Southern Kingdoms.
+Then he would have jumped in himself, and pushed the boat free of the docks.
+The water would have taken them South quickly, and if they survived the an uncomfortable ride through the rapids, they would already be out of the grey, misted-covered mountains of Robrecht and enjoying a leisurely ride to Shatnapur, the Northernmost city in the Southern Kingdoms.
 Odds are they were free and clear, floating down a river with the sun in their faces.

+The guards would know how close they came, but the nobles -- the soft and careless ones that claimed privilege to rule -- would be thinking of  what Southron delicacies they might feast upon in a few days times.
+Rare  tropical fruits.
+The brains of monkeys.
+Anything delectable and procured at great suffering to the peasantry.
+What they weren't thinking about, Boltac knew, was the body of a young girl, dead in a gutter.

 Boltac spit in the river, then headed headed back up the stairs.

-As he trudged upward, he tried to wrap his head around it.
+Back in the throne room, he tried to wrap his head around it.
+There was no one.
+They had *all* gone.
 At the first sign of danger, the Duke had fled.
-He looked around the great hall for a long time.
-Then he sat himself on the throne.
+Boltac walked to the throne and sat down.
 For a second, he almost took it seriously.
-Then he laughed at himself.
+Then he laughed hysterically at himself.

-This chair wasn't for him.
+This wasn't the chair for him.
 He was a merchant.
 Everyone knew you couldn't buy a throne.
-Sure, it could be inherited.
+Of course, such a thing could be inherited.
 But somewhere, some way, somebody had to win a throne with a sword.
 A sword drenched in blood.
 An illiterate barbarian could sooner be a King than a fat merchant.
 And it had been so long since Robrecht had a real King.
 Or anything other than a figurehead installed by a larger, more powerful Kingdom seeking to control the trade routes.

 The health of Kingdoms, thought Boltac, did not depend on war, but commerce.
-The opportunity for everyone to be able to conduct their business in peace every day is what made people happy and productive.
+The opportunity for everyone to be able to conduct their business in peace is what made people happy and productive.
 But the only people deemed fit to rule were warriors and their inbred descendants.
 Something was wrong with this logic.
+But it was not for him to fix.

 Boltac heaved himself off the fancy chair and left the room.
-From the wall of the castle he could see heavy columns of smoke rising from the north side of the town.
-In two's and three's people were leaving from the North gate.
+From the wall of the castle he saw heavy columns of smoke rising from the north end of the town.
+In two's and three's people he could see people fleeing from the North gate.
 To the south, the damage was less, but there was a larger stream of traffic.
 People were leaving?
 Was this the way it was to be?
 Was this how his town died?

 By the time he got back to the store, Relan was gone.
 Boltac's practiced shopkeeper's eye quickly saw what the boy had taken.
 All the wrong things.
-The idiot was probably walking.
+The idiot was probably even walking.
 Walking to his heroic death.

 Boltac thought about opening for business.
 He thought about barricading the store against looters.
 Then he looked across the street to the still smoldering remnants of the Bent Eelpout.
 He stared for a long time.
 He stared until a light rain began to fall.
-The drops turned to steam as soon as the hit the coals.
+He watched the drops turn to steam as soon as the hit the smoldering coals of what used to be an inn.
 Each drop was infinitesimal.
 Wasted.
 A single drop could not put out a fire.
 But enough water could wash an entire city away.
 He savored his melancholy and rolled this thought around for a while.
 Then he turned his back on the window.

 Boltac began to gather the finest items, from the most secret places in his store.